Don’t go wrong with this harsh chemical peel; know what to use after the ordinary peeling solution now!

 1. EltaMD UV Clear SPF 46 Face Sunscreen

-Another dermatologically recommended sunscreen, especially for sensitive skins, is this one.
+Another dermatologically recommended sunscreen, especially for sensitive skin, is this one.
 It is amazing, has a sheer, lightweight, and oil-free texture, broad spectrum, and contains key ingredients that promote the appearance of healthy-looking skin.
 I switch between this and Neaytrogena one often.

 1. Supergoop!
 Unseen Sunscreen

-I don’t often stick to expensive sunscreens, but this one is a game changer.
+I don’t often stick to expensive sunscreens, but this one is a game-changer.
 It is a totally invisible, weightless, scentless formula that provides oil-free sunscreen protection for all skin types, tones, & lifestyles.
 This feel-good, antioxidant-rich facial sunscreen glides onto the skin, providing shine control & leaving a velvety finish.
 It is more than just a sunscreen which is why I love it for applying after using The ordinary peeling solution.

 What not to use after the ordinary peeling solution?